informramiz/Unscented-Kalman-Filter/README.md

 4. Run it: `./UnscentedKF path/to/input.txt path/to/output.txt`.
 You can find
    some sample inputs in 'data/'.
     - eg. `./UnscentedKF ../data/sample-laser-radar-measurement-data-1.txt output.txt`

-## Class Details

-- **UKF** contains all core code/calculations required for Unscented Kalman Filter like initialization, prediction and update steps of UKF.

-- **Tools** contains utility functions to calculate RMSE to evaluate EKF accuracy and to calculate NIS value to check Filter consistency.

 ## Dependencies